iminurcomputerkid/azurePWmigration/README.md

 (CURRENTLY BETA)

-A Python-based password manager that encrypts credentials and securely stores them in a Turso DB.
+A Python-based password manager that encrypts credentials and securely stores them in a Private DB.

 __________________Key Features__________________